 - I left behind an almost 20 year career as a CPA and started my agency life.

-- After 9 months, I settled in to life at Falk Harrison (again without preparing a résumé.)
+- After four years of agency life, I joined Kaldi’s (again without preparing a résumé.)

 Take that, mean job interviewers!

 In all seriousness, yeah I’m biased, but this is the Olympic case study on how to use these new communication platforms to get where you want to go in life.
 It is no less weighty than this: you can use Twitter, Facebook, Google+ and a blog to put your company on the map, increase sales for little or no cost, and even reinvent yourself.
 You can do this too!

 HOW TO USE SOCIAL MEDIA: ARTICLES

 The Waterfall Of Goals (one of my favorite posts – this is critical for businesses to understand)